 P3-07AI Risk Roles and Responsibilities6 pts

-General governance language exists (e.g., 'our teams ensure responsible AI') without identifying specific roles, teams, or reporting lines.
+General governance language without identifying specific roles, teams, or reporting lines.

 P3-08Responsible AI or Ethics Policy6 pts